NuevoFoundation/workshops/content/english/sql_workshop/activity6/_index.md

 ---
-title: "Use Comparators"
+title: "Activity 6: Use Comparators"
 description: "Use Comparators"
 date: 2020-07-11
 prereq: "SELECT Command, WHERE Command"
-difficulty: "Beginner"
+difficulty: "Intermediate"
 draft: false
 ---
 <!-- Links for javascript and CSS needed for drop down logic -->